Mangave: Description

 Mangaves resemble compact, symmetrical agaves with succulent leaves.
 They typically grow to 8–24 in high and up to 18 in wide, although some can grow up to 4 ft high and 6 ft wide.
 The leaves of the plant are stiff, sometimes fragile, and variable in foliage color and patterns.
 Mangaves flower in June and July, producing brown flowers.

 Mangaves inherit the drought-resisting traits of their parent plants.
 They can resist high temperatures and direct sunlight, but prefer shade.
 The plant can survive below freezing temperatures, but can become damaged if the temperature drops below -6 degrees Celsius.
 Although their drought resistance makes them particularly desirable plants in hot, dry places such as California, they can also be cultivated in parts of countries like the United Kingdom.
 They lack the dangerous spines of many species of Agave.

 Cultivars

 About 30 cultivars were available as of November 2020.
-These include:
+Examples include: